Noise Aggregation Analysis Driven by Small-Noise Injection: Efficient Membership Inference for Diffusion Models: Introduction

 \section{Introduction}

-With the rapid development of generative models, high-quality image synthesis has achieved significant success\cite{dhariwal2021diffusion,liu2023more,ramesh2022hierarchical,ruiz2023dreambooth,saharia2022photorealistic}.
-Today the most popular image generation methods are based on diffusion models.
-Diffusion models show strong generative abilities in many areas, such as artistic creation and medical image generation.
-Their superior performance comes from their unique training process.
-A diffusion model learns the training data distribution by gradually adding noise to the training data and training a model to denoise from it.
-This training scheme gives diffusion models better generalization than GANs or VAEs.
-Furthermore, text-to-image diffusion models(such as DALL-E 2,Midjourney,Stable Diffusion~\cite{rombach2022high, ramesh2022hierarchical})leverage text guidance and latent space encoding to improve the training and inference efficiency, which enables the model to generate realistic images with semantic consistency~\cite{ho2022classifierfree,ma2023classifierguided}.

-However, the wide use of diffusion models has also raised significant privacy concerns.
-Similar to other machine learning models, diffusion models are vulnerable to privacy attacks such as membership inference attacks (MIA).
-MIAs aim to determine whether a specific data sample was used during model training, which can result in severe privacy leakage~\cite{shokri2017membership,yeom2018privacy,salem2018ml,long2018understanding,long2020pragmatic}.
-For example, in medical scenarios, an adversary may infer whether a patient’s data was included in the training set, which may result in severe privacy leakage.
-In commercial scenarios, competitors can exploit MIAs to identify whether proprietary data was used to train a target model, leading to training data leakage.
-As strict data protection regulations such as the General Data Protection Regulation (GDPR)~\cite{gdpr2016} and the California Consumer Privacy Act (CCPA)~\cite{ccpa2018}, the ability to infer training set membership has direct consequences for societal trust in AI systems.
-Consequently, investigating MIAs against diffusion models is particularly important.
-Such research reveals the internal mechanisms of these black-box neural models.
-Also it pressures developers to adopt stronger privacy-preserving strategies during training to avoid potential risks.
+With the rapid development of generative models, high-quality image synthesis based on diffusion models has achieved significant success\cite{dhariwal2021diffusion,liu2023more,ramesh2022hierarchical,ruiz2023dreambooth,saharia2022photorealistic,rombach2022high}.
+Compared to GANs and VAEs, diffusion models demonstrate superior generalization and semantic consistency due to their unique training schemes~\cite{ho2022classifierfree,ma2023classifierguided}.
+However, this has also raised significant privacy concerns, specifically regarding membership inference attacks (MIA), which aim to determine whether a specific data sample was used during training~\cite{shokri2017membership,yeom2018privacy,salem2018ml,long2018understanding,long2020pragmatic}.
+For example, in medical scenarios, MIAs may result in the severe leakage of sensitive patient data; in commercial scenarios, competitors can exploit MIAs to identify proprietary training data.
+Consequently, investigating MIAs against diffusion models is particularly important for revealing internal mechanisms and facilitating the adoption of stronger privacy-preserving strategies.

-Most existing MIAs is designed for classification models, while studies on generative models are largely limited to GANs and VAEs.
-However, those methods perform poorly when directly applied to diffusion models.
-Currently, membership inference attack methods for diffusion models remain scarce, and research in this area is still limited.
-Approaches based on loss functions~\cite{matsumoto2023membership} or likelihood estimation~\cite{hu2023membership} typically achieve low accuracy.
-Query-based reconstruction~\cite{duan2023diffusion} and prior-guided progressive~\cite{fu2025unlocking} recovery methods require extensive model queries, leading to high computational costs.
-Methods designed specifically for text-to-image diffusion models~\cite{zhai2024membership, li2024unveiling} rely on textual inputs and therefore do not generalize well to other diffusion frameworks.